By Diana Simeon

 1. Schools require standardized tests because they have value.

-Standardized testing tends to get a bad rap with both parents and students, but the tests have value when used appropriately, explains Christina Townsend-Hartz, director of admissions for grades 9-12 and financial aid at University School in Shaker Heights, Ohio.
+Standardized testing tends to get a bad rap with both parents and students.
+Actually, the tests have value when used appropriately, explains Christina Townsend-Hartz, director of upper school admissions at University School in Hunting Valley, Ohio.

-University School recently evaluated 10 years of ISEE data and found a “modest correlation” between a student’s ISEE score and his English and math grades.
+University School recently evaluated 10 years of ISEE data.
+The results revealed a “modest correlation” between a student’s ISEE score and his English and math grades.

 2. Promoting a love of reading pays off.

-“The best advice I really give to parents is, in general, to encourage their kids to read more,” says Townsend-Hartz.
+“The best advice I give to parents is to encourage their kids to read more,” says Townsend-Hartz.
 Even in high school, it’s not too late.

 Confident readers are often faster test-takers, too.
 Emily Levitt, vice president of communications at Sylvan Learning, says, “A student might be a solid reader and be able to comprehend well, but they also need the reading fluency to be able to get through the test before the time is up.”